weaversa/cryptol-course/labs/Demos/SAW/salsa20-ref/salsa20-ref.md

 ```

 Macros enable developers to consistently repeat simple statements
 without overhead from function calls.
-This improves perfomance but does
+This improves perfomance by
+reducing overhead from corresponding function calls, but does not
-not yield a symbol for Clang/LLVM, and thus SAW, to reference.
+yield symbols for Clang/LLVM, and thus SAW, to reference.
 In other
 words, we cannot straightforwardly decompose a function down into its
 macro invocations.